ManBearPig: Legacy

 ManBearPig is one of the antagonist characters shown in the "Imaginationland" trilogy in the eleventh season of South Park.

 The episode is notorious as an allegory for climate change denial because the South Park creators Trey Parker and Matt Stone were initially unconvinced about Gore's film An Inconvenient Truth.
-In apologies for their treatment of the issue at the time, Gore and ManBearPig returned in the sixth and seventh episodes of the 22nd season of South Park, "Time to Get Cereal" and "Nobody Got Cereal?", in which the boys realise that ManBearPig exists and apologise to Gore.
+Gore and ManBearPig returned in the sixth and seventh episodes of the 22nd season of South Park, "Time to Get Cereal" and "Nobody Got Cereal?", in which the boys realize that ManBearPig exists and apologize to Gore.
 ManBearPig returned in the 2022 films South Park The Streaming Wars and South Park The Streaming Wars Part 2, which reveals that ManBearPig has a family.

 The 2018 action-adventure game Red Dead Redemption 2, developed and published by Rockstar Games, features a creature that looks like a cross between a human, a bear, and a pig chained to a wall.

+"ManBearPig" is used as a nickname for Pantolambda bathmodon by some researchers, because it had "five-fingered hands, a bearlike face and the stocky build of a pig".